Oil and gas industry in New Zealand: History

 In 2021, the last of the deep sea oil and gas exploration permits outside Taranaki was surrendered.
 This was the Totara permit held by NZOG for an area in the Great South Basin of the south coast of the South Island.
+Following the collapse of the Taramind Taranaki's Tui oil field which led the New Zealand Crown to spend NZ$443 million on decommissioning costs, the Labour Government passed the Crown Minerals (Decommissioning and Other Matters) Amendment Act 2021 which obligated petroleum permit holders to fully fund and carry out decommissioning operations at oil wells.